 - Place another cake layer with the Biscoff cookie crust down.
 Repeat step 2.

-- Place the final cake layer, Biscoff crust side down, on top and cover with a crumb coat layer of the Biscoff buttercream.
+- Place the final cake layer, Biscoff crust side down, on top and cover with a crumb coat layer of the white chocolate buttercream.
 Freeze the cake for 10 to 15 minutes to set the crumb coat.

-- Finish frosting the cake with the remaining Biscoff buttercream frosting and serve at room temperature.
+- Finish frosting the cake with the remaining white chocolate buttercream and serve at room temperature.

 Ana says